shy-foxo/chaster-is-an-unsafe-platform/README.md

 ![user suggesting emergency unlock option](https://cdn.discordapp.com/attachments/833171605366243330/1121901025079599165/brave_3MCFEW3HSJ.png)

 But this suggestion was denied, because it will be abused by people not serious about Chastity!
 I can understand that this suggestion is not perfect because it leaves the lock "frozen" instead of ending it.
-Currently, if you end your lock Chaster labels it as "Abandoned" and will NOT return your lock code.
+Currently, if you end your lock early, Chaster labels it as "Abandoned" and will NOT return your lock code.
 Your only options around this is to rely on a hygiene opening as your emergency unlock, make an alt account and give it keyholder permissions to let yourself out, or ask the Chaster moderation team for the code.

 Surely Chaster lets you select no option at all right?
 Wrong!
 In fact, someone else suggested this and wouldn't you know it, that suggest was also denied.

 ![The above suggestion](https://cdn.discordapp.com/attachments/833171605366243330/1121904989246332969/brave_gsVMC2TXxD.png)

 This infuriates me.
 This is not a "very edge case".
 Lots of users, I would argue probably most, get a lock box *after* they get a cage or other Chasity device.
 Assuming that everyone has a method to lock their keys up is bonkers.
 If anything, wouldn't inexperienced users need the option to unlock at a moments notice __even more__ then an experienced user?
-Coding wise, the only thing that should be stopping this from existing is removing the code being requirement before starting a lock and making sure the program can expect no code when it would normally show the user a code.
+Coding wise, the only thing that should be stopping this from existing is removing the code as a requirement to start a lock and making sure the program can expect no code when it would normally show the user a code.
 That's about it.

 At the very least, it is good that their is the option of going to the moderator team to ask for a code if need be.
 It is worth mentioning that reaching out to the moderation team is not very clearly listed anywhere.
-But why not having an emergency release system in the first place is absolutely beyond me. it is a strange omission from a platform that claims "the security of our users is indeed our top priority" as quoted by Vince.
+But why not having an emergency release system in the first place is absolutely beyond me.
+It is a strange omission from a platform that claims "the security of our users is indeed our top priority" as quoted by Vince.
 However, I will mention they are planning on adding an emergency unlock option with a password.
 This would be fine, expect it has been in their backlog for **over 2 years**.
 On top of this, one of the head mods of Chaster does not even think it should be an option at all.

 ![The suggestion on their feedbacks site asking for an emergency password](https://cdn.discordapp.com/attachments/833171605366243330/1121914696325406862/brave_hmBfNkJDKO.png)